-53 This was a retrospective study conducted in the Rural Health Zone of Isangi (located in the 54 North-East of the DRC) within the health structures where blood transfusions are authorized 55 (General Hospital of Isangi, Health Center Inera and Lomboto Health Center).
-The study 56 population consisted of all subjects who donated blood during the study period from January 1, 2010 to December 31, 2017.
-Thus 2,298 blood donors were counted, including 1896 male 57 and 402 blood donors female.
-The inclusion criteria in this study were: all blood donors 58 (volunteers and families) of both sexes, to have good health, donors aged 17 to 65 years and 59 60 weighing 50 kg or more.
-The exclusion criteria were: having been previously transfused, 61 having signs of hepatitis or signs of any other infection, being pregnant, having risky sexual 62 behavior in the three months prior to blood donation.
-Data was collected anonymously from the blood donor records and registers, taking into account the following variables: age, sex, occupation, educational level, marital status, donor category.
+This was a retrospective study conducted in the Rural Health Zone of Isangi (located in the North-East of the DRC) within the health structures where blood transfusions are authorised (General Hospital of Isangi, Health Center Inera and Lomboto Health Center).
+The study population consisted of all subjects who donated blood during the study period from January 1, 2010 to December 31, 2017.
+Thus 2,298 blood donors were counted, including 1896 male and 402 female blood donors.
+The inclusion criteria in this study were: all blood donors (volunteers and families) of both sexes, must have good health, and donors should be aged between 17 to 65 years, weighing at least 50 kg or more.
+The exclusion criteria were: having been previously transfused, having signs of hepatitis or signs of any other infection, being pregnant, having risky sexual behaviour in the three months prior to donation.
+Data were collected blood anonymously from the blood donor records and registers, taking into account the following variables: age, sex, occupation, educational level, marital status, donor category.
 Venous blood was collected from the donors who presented in the Isangi Rural Health Zone for blood donation.
 The blood was screened for hepatitis b surface antigen.
-Alere Determine HBsAg test (Chiba, Japan) was used for screening donors 'serum samples.
-The test was based on the principle of immuno-chromatography.
-The procedure in obtaining test results was carried out according to the standard operating procedures which were based on manufacturer's instruction in the package insert of the test strip.
-The collected data was encoded, captured, processed and analyzed using the Epi Info^{TM7} software.
-The descriptive analysis was performed using the proportions calculations for the qualitative variables and the different frequency comparisons were quantified using the Pearson Chi-square test and the Fisher test if necessary.
+Alere Determine[TM] HBsAg test (Chiba, Japan) was used for screening donors 'serum samples.
+The test was of based on the principle immunochromatography.
+The procedure in obtaining test results was carried out according to the standard operating procedures which were based on manufacturer's instruction.
+The collected data was encoded, captured, processed and analysed using the Epi Info^{TM7} software.
+The descriptive analysis was performed using the proportions calculated for the qualitative variables and the different frequency comparisons were quantified using the Pearson chi-square test and the Fisher test if necessary.
 We set the statistical significance level at p <0.05.
-This study used data collected during routine screening, and did not require ethical approval.
+This study used data collected during routine screening and did not require ethical approval.
 Personal data from donors was kept strictly confidential.
-We obtained authorization from the director of the blood transfusion unit and the health workers who participated in the study.
+We obtained authorisation from the director of the blood transfusion unit and the health workers who participated in the study.

-RESULTS
+3. RESULTS

-- 79 Table 1 presents blood donors in the Isangi Rural Health Zone according to their socio- - 80 demographic characteristics. - Table 1.Description of blood donors in the Isangi Rural Health Zone according to their sociodemographic characteristics.
+Table 1 presents blood donors in the Isangi Rural Health Zone according to their sociodemographic characteristics.